arroyo/grutil/README.md

 Please log any issues to Github issues.

-The current version works with [GraphCMS](https://graphcms.com/) and backs up your project to disk, including asset files.
+The current version works with [GraphCMS](https://graphcms.com/) and downloads schemas, content, backs up your project to disk (including asset files) and performs simple rendering.

+**Functions**
+* Download
+* Backup
+* Render

 ## Install